satishsolanki1990/satishsolanki1990/README.md

 - 🌱 I am currently a graduate student and have done several data science projects ranging from simple linear regression to advance deep learning.

-- 🔭 I’m currently working on the end-to-end development of an House Price Prediction model.
+- 🔭 I’m currently working on deployment of the House Price Prediction model.

 - 📫 **Reach out to me:**